Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/_index.md

 Using Admin API is convenient when testing the plugin, but similar configs can be done in declarative format as well.

-When this plugin is configured with multiple grants / flows there is a hard-coded search order for the credentials:
+When this plugin is configured with multiple grants/flows there is a hard-coded search order for the credentials:

 1. [Session Authentication](#session-authentication)